European Payments Initiative

-The European Payments Initiative (EPI), previously known as the Pan-European Payments System Initiative (PEPSI), is a unified digital payment service backed by 16 European banks and payment service providers.
+The European Payments Initiative (EPI), previously known as the Pan-European Payments System Initiative (PEPSI), is a unified digital payment service launched in 2020 and backed by sixteen founding European banks and payment service providers.
 Its aim is to allow European consumers and merchants to make next-generation payments for all types of person-to-person transfers and retail transactions via a digital wallet, called Wero.
 Wero is based on instant account-to-account payments and will eliminate intermediaries in the payment chain and associated costs.

-It is supported by the European Commission, and currently comprises fourteen major European banks and two acquirers (including all the major French banks, Deutsche Bank in Germany).
+It is supported by the European Commission, and currently comprises fourteen major European banks and two acquirers (including all the major French banks and in Germany).
+In early 2026, the movement to reduce dependence, and thus geopolitical vulnerability, on US-based Visa and Mastercard accelerated.
+The European Central Bank also plans to introduce the digital euro by 2029.

 First attempt

 The EPI scheme is not the first attempt to set up a European interbank payment and card network.
-The Monnet Project was initiated in 2008 by around twenty European banks but abandoned in 2012.
+The Monnet Project was initiated in 2008 by around twenty European banks, but abandoned in 2012.

-The European Payments initiative was first suggested as a response to threats to the independence of international financial service infrastructure which could force the American companies MasterCard and VISA to cut off access to their networks in Europe.
+The European Payments initiative was first suggested as a response to threats to the independence of international financial service infrastructure which could force the American companies Mastercard and Visa to cut off access to their networks in Europe.
 These threats led European institutions to launch a second initiative to create an independent payment system.